2018 Japanese Grand Prix: Post race

 In post race interviews, Vettel blamed his spin on Verstappen, stating that he had not been left “enough room”.
 Verstappen put the blame on Vettel, claiming that the Spoon curve, where the incident occurred, is not a spot to overtake.
 He claimed that Vettel “understeered into” him.
-Verstappen also expressed his disappointment with the five second penalty he incurred for his rejoining incident with Raikkonen, stating that he rejoined the track “in a safe way” and that he felt that Raikkonen should have waited for him to reenter the track.
-Lewis Hamilton would describe himself as “very, very happy” with his drive, also describing the weekend as “very strong” for the team.
+Verstappen also expressed his disappointment with the five second penalty he incurred for his rejoining incident with Raikkonen, stating that he rejoined the track “in a safe way” and that he felt that Räikkönen should have waited for him to reenter the track.
+Lewis Hamilton would describe himself as "very, very happy" with his drive, also describing the weekend as “very strong” for the team.